Wildlife Watching in the Tualatin Valley

 Varieties of birds and wildlife that may be spotted at the region’s nature hot spots include Canada Goose, Western Meadowlark, Northern Shrike and certain Wood Ducks and Mallards.

 Spring migration season brings colorful songbirds to the valley, while winter months give way to the Peregrine Falcon, House Finches, Violet-green Swallows, Ruddy Ducks and certain types of bats.
+During the fall months, shorebirds and other birds flock here for the winter.

 The combination of the valley’s ponds, seasonal wetlands, forest and upland habitat make it both a desirable stopping point and year-round home.
 These residents include: Great Blue Heron, Bald Eagles, Redtailed Hawks, Belted Kingfisher, Downy Woodpeckers, Northern Flicker, Ring-necked Pheasant, California Quail, Robins, Chickadees, Red-winged Blackbirds and a variety of waterfowl.